iCloud Frequently Asked Questions (for UK Users)

 - MobileMe's iWeb publishing, Gallery, iDisk and Mac Dashboard widgets / keychains / Dock items / System Preferences sync services are discontinued.
 Alternatives include:

-- Although not quite as convenient as iDisk, online document storage/backup is available from:
+Flickror Facebook with iPhoto to publish your photos on the internet. - Although not quite as convenient as iDisk, online document storage/backup is available from:

-- DropBox iOS app available
+iOS app available - iDrive

-- SugarSync iOS app available
+iOS app available - SugarSync

-- SpiderOak iOS app available
+iOS app available

 - Backblaze